CobaltFusion/DebugVision/README.md

   - Gui tutorial https://www.ultimatepp.org/srcdoc$CtrlLib$Tutorial$en-us.html

 # more...
-- online filters/highlighing storage to sync settings over difference workstations
+- online filters/highlighing storage to sync settings over difference workstations (login with google account?)
 - what do we do with internationalization ?
 Chinese, Japanese characters, etc...
--

 Concepts:
 - multi-in/multi-out
    - in: for example, take multiple logfiles, or sockets
    - out: stream to disk, stream to memory-ring-buffer
 - client/server
    - for example, multiple server instances on linux and a client/viewer on windows (or vice versa)
+   - server side buffer (late connecting client can get messages from the past x time)
+   - Debugview++ could be one of the 'servers' for windows?

+Visualization:
+- use online visualization (can that still be done as a 'live' view?)
+- use some kind of elastic search?
+-

+Filter:
+- separation for input and view filter, meaning filtered messages from input filters is not kept at all, and filtered messages from view  filters and only not shown. (debugview++ only has the latter, which can make it difficult to setup very long lasting tests.)

 Search:
 - search